 International Save the Vaquita Day - Hong Kong

-The vaquita porpoise (Phocoena sinus) is considered by many to be the rarest and most-endangered species of marine mammal in the world. in May 2016, the population size of the vaquita is considered to be 60, based on the results of a 2015 vessel survey and acoustic study.
+The vaquita porpoise (Phocoena sinus) is considered by most to be the rarest and most-endangered species of marine mammal in the world.
+In January 2017, the population size of the vaquita was thought to be <50, based on the results of a 2015 vessel survey and acoustic study.
 It is the smallest of only seven species of true porpoises, and is the only one that lives in warm waters of the eastern Pacific Ocean.
 It is found in a tiny area in the extreme northern Gulf of California, near Baja California, Mexico.
 Learn more about vaquita>

-Only an immediate and total ban on gillnets in the entirety of the vaquita's range can save it from extinction.
+An immediate and total removal of gillnets from the entirety of the vaquita's range can save it from extinction.

 ©Todd Pusser/All Rights Reserved

 VIVA VAQUITA SOCCER BALLS SUPPORT VAQUITA CONSERVATION!

 VIVA Vaquita has these cute soccer (football for those of you in Europe) balls available for a donation.
 They are printed with a vaquita pattern (face, flukes, dorsal fin, and flippers), information on population status, and a QR Code that goes to our website.
 100% of funds raised go to vaquita conservation.
 If you would like to order, please make a donation of US$15 for each ball (+ $5 shipping in US, or $10 international).
 Then send us the electronic receipt through our Contact page, along with your full postal address.

 Join Brooke Bessesen on 11/8 for a free webinar Saving Vaquita: Considerations in the Race Against Extinction